51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 To access your free credit report, head to the official government credit report site.

-Many buyers believe applying for a mortgage hurts your credit, and that each time you apply with a new lender, your credit takes a hit.
+Many buyers believe applying for a mortgage hurts their credit, and that each time you apply with a new lender, your credit takes a hit.
 This is, for the most part, a myth.

 Yes, your credit will get dinged by a hard credit pull (this happens when your lender runs your official credit report after you apply for a loan).
 However, your score should only see a dip of a few points, plus you’ll have 45 days to shop around for a mortgage — and by law, your credit can only be hit once.